karma-runner/karma/docs/config/03-browsers.md

 $ npm install karma-firefox-launcher --save-dev
 ```

-And then inside your configuration file...
+And then, inside your configuration file, add the browser name in `browsers` array.

 ```javascript
 module.exports = function(config) {